jgillick/genesis-forge/README.md

 ## Example

-This is all it takes to teach a Go2 robot how to follow direction commands.
-See the full example [here](./examples/simple/).
+Here's an example of a environment to teach the Go2 robot how to follow direction commands.
+See the full runnable example [here](./examples/simple/).

 ```python
 class Go2CEnv(ManagedEnvironment):